Table of Contents

 - Immersion (hot) waxes.
 These are applied when wax is heated to liquid and penetrates the load bearing spaces where it accumulates; the wax cools to the waxy semi-solid state.
 The wax fills the space, which protects against contamination.
 The wax is the lubricant.
 These lubricants work for hundreds of hours but need to be redone or refreshed.
 Applying these takes some tools (including a slow cooker or Instant Pot), knowledge and time.

 ZFC found immersive waxes – paraffin with additives – to be the best lubricants in protecting against chain wear.
 Video Episode 4, Wax Part 1 provides a narrative explanation.
 Adam Kerin suggests that plain paraffin, in blocks or in the form of manufactured products (melting down candles) is inferior due the low manufacturing standards.
 He recommended the modern immersively applied paraffin wax pellet products – MSW and Silca Secret Chain Blend.
 This lubricant is discussed in Bike Chains 7 in this series.

 Adam Kerin recorded good results with some modern fluid products which he describes as wax emulsions or chain coatings.
-In the video Mr. Kerin differentiates between “traditional” dry-drip wax lubes and modern products such as Squirt & Smoove.
+Mr. Kerin differentiates between “traditional” dry-drip wax lubes and modern products such as Squirt & Smoove.
 ZFC tests showed Squirt & Smoove work well, for a time.
 He had reservations about Squirt and Smoove – they may not penetrate depending on conditions, and can make it hard to clean or reset a contaminated chain.
 ZFC has tested the wax based fluids Silca Super Secret Chain Coating and Ceramic Speed UFO (new formula)(March 2021).

 In an interview with Dave Rome and James Huang of CyclingTips in the CyclingTips NerdAlert podcast released March 16, 2022 “Finding the best chain lube for your needs” Adam Kerin discussed his experience with modern liquid wax products including products by Ceramic Speed UFO, Silca and Rex Black Diamond, and updated his assessment of drip lubes.
 He suggest that traditional dry-drip lubes had large amounts of carrier and too little lubricant material to coat the chain parts properly, while modern wax-compatible chain coating products coat the chain better.
 Some of the modern drip liquid waxes dry into a solid wax or paste.
 This update has not been published as a text article on the ZFC sites and resources.